Pro rata liability

 ← Back to dictionary

-How is pro rata liability determined?
+How is pro rata liability different from equal liability?

-Can pro rata liability change?
+Can pro rata liability change over time?

 Related words